IronwallxR5/FinTrack/README.md

 ### 9. AI Graceful Degradation
 The Groq client initialises as `null` when `GROQ_API_KEY` is absent.
 Every AI endpoint checks for `null` first and returns `503` with a human-readable message.
 The rest of the app works fully without an AI key.

+### 10. Stateless Server — No In-Memory Session Store
+All user state is encoded in the JWT.
+The Express session is used only for the Google OAuth handshake (short-lived, 5-minute cookie) and discarded immediately after the callback redirects.
+This means multiple Render instances or a server restart never causes authentication failures.

 ### 11. Goal Deadline Notifications (Unified Alert System)
 Goal deadline alerts reuse the existing `notifications` table and the `UNIQUE(budget_id, type, month, year)` deduplication constraint by storing `goal_id` in the `budget_id` column (a nullable FK) and using `type = 'goal_deadline_warning'`.
 No schema migration was required — the constraint already handles both cases.
 The check runs fire-and-forget from `getGoals` after the response is already sent, so it never adds latency to page load.